UMT 20x25 black / N38 - magnetic pin

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+- Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: